- 22 May 2013

 Hidden Structure: Using Network Methods to Map System Architecture

-Executive Summary — All complex systems can be described in terms of their architecture, that is, as a nested hierarchy of subsystems.
+Overview — All complex systems can be described in terms of their architecture, that is, as a nested hierarchy of subsystems.
 Despite a wealth of research highlighting the importance of understanding system architecture, however, there is little empirical evidence on the actual architectural patterns observed across large numbers of real world systems.
 In this paper, the authors developed robust and reliable methods to detect the core components in a complex system, to establish whether these systems possess a core-periphery structure, and to measure important elements of these structures.
 Overall, the findings represent a first step in establishing some stylized facts about the structure of real-world systems.
 Key concepts include:

 - The majority of systems analyzed in this non-random sample—67 percent to 76 percent—possess a core-periphery structure.
 Another 20 percent are considered borderline core-periphery.
 However, a significant number of systems lack such a structure.
 This implies a considerable amount of managerial discretion exists when choosing the "best" architecture for a system.